KidPudel/android-starter-kit/kmm/take-away-notes.md

 In common section for example declare a class using ‘expect’ Donn Felker And then in android or ios side use ‘actual’

+If you want to cache with coreData (ios), and Room (android) So you have Database class in shared, declare with ‘expect’ And in platform specific use ‘actual’

+So you can go both ways

 ---

-**If you want to cache with coreData (ios), and Room (android) So you have Database class in shared, declare with ‘expect’ And in platform specific use ‘actual’**
+**It’s a safer choice to share code that should be shared, and not share code that shouldn’t be shared**

 ---

-So you can go both ways

-It’s a safer choice to share code that should be shared, and not share code that shouldn’t be shared

 For now, sharing viewmodels is not practical,